tweag/HaskellR/doc/H-user.md

        -> HExp R.Symbol
 ```

-The second field in a symbol is its “value”, which can be of any form,
+The second field in a symbol is its "value", which can be of any form,
 *a priori* unknown.
 Therefore, when comparing two symbols recursively,
 one cannot compare the two values at the same type.
 While type
 refinement occurring *after* pattern matching on the values themselves